Conversational Commerce agent developer's guide

 Show suggested queries for products

-This is how to configure search to show questions and product suggestions in conversational commerce.
+This is how to configure Google Search to show questions and product suggestions in Conversational Commerce agent.

 Recommendation

-• Display: Present the top N (1-3, pending testing on the ideal number for your UI) refinedSearch queries to your user.
+• Display: Present the top N (1-3, pending testing on the ideal number for your web interface) refinedSearch queries to your user.

 • Mechanism: These suggested queries should be run through the core Search API (SearchService.Search) in the background or upon user interaction.